 It can be all too easy to eat everything in sight — after all, you’ve had a hard day.
-Nevertheless, while you’ll be hungry, the same rules of eating quality foods and the right quantity of it still apply.
+Nevertheless, while you’ll be hungry and might opt for fried foods, the same rules of eating quality foods and the right quantity of it still apply.
 Even more so if you intend to ski the next day; the last thing you want is a heavy meal that still weighs down your stomach the next morning.

 5. Prepare Your Post-Skiing Meal

 A moderate, quality dinner is even more important if you take into account that according to most nutritionists, after any training you have about 30 minutes when your body takes in nutrients most efficiently.
 Therefore, you should always plan ahead and figure out the right kind of balanced meal you need after a day of cross-country skiing.

 As you see, timing is crucial.
 If you do it right, all that nutrients and energy you take in will pay off the next day.